david-morris/pytagfs/README.md

 ```$ pytagfs -m <mountpoint> -d <datastore folder> [-o <comma-separated filesystem args>] [<flag>...]```
 Make sure that `mountpoint` and `datastore folder` refer to folders which exist, that the datastore folder is not inside the mountpoint, and is empty the first time you run the command.

-For most usage, you shouldn't need any flags other than maybe `-o allow_other` if you are sharing the filesystem over SMB.
-Please collect logs with the `-v -s` and then `-vv` options and raise an issue if you notice something that doesn't work the way it should.
+For most usage, you shouldn't need any flags other than maybe `-o allow_other` and `-l <limit>` (more on that later) if you are sharing the filesystem over SMB, SSHFS, etc. Please collect logs with the `-v -s` and then `-vv` options and raise an issue if you notice something that doesn't work the way it should.

 ### Basic Usage